snabbco/snabb/src/program/snabbvmx/doc/README.userguide.md

 ```

 Now we should send valid lwAFTR traffic to SnabbVMX.
 One way of doing it is
 using a Snabb tool called **packetblaster**.
-Packetblaster has a lwaftr mode
+Packetblaster has a *lwaftr* mode
-that generates valid lwAFTR packets for a given binding-table configuration.
+that generates valid lwAFTR packets for a given binding table configuration.

 ```bash
 $ sudo ./snabb packetblaster lwaftr --src_mac 02:02:02:02:02:02 \